ToniBiro/WALL-E/README.md

 * [Roadmap](#Roadmap)
 <a name="Features"/> </a>
 ### Features
+#### Overview
-- Wheel movement.
+- Track/Wheel movement.
 He can move front and back but can't turn around yet.
 - Arm movement.
 He can move them up and down but not front and back yet.
 - Compression Room is existent but not completely assembeled yet.
 - He is controlled via Bluetooth